bberka/Modmail.NET/README.md

 - Adding private mod notes to tickets that can be viewed later only by mods
 - Pinging team roles/members on ticket open
 - Caching user information that are interacting with the ticket system
-- Blacklist, Blocking users from opening tickets
+- Blacklist, blocking users from opening tickets

 # Contributing
 Create a pull request by using semantic commits and proper explanation